 - negotiating and preparing official plan amendments, zoning by-law amendments and a variety of agreements including settlement agreements, subdivision and site plan agreements, agreements under Section 37 of the Ontario Planning Act and heritage easement agreements;

-- negotiating settlements with municipalities, community groups, neighbours and other interested parties regarding proposed developments and other municipal law matters; and
+- negotiating settlements with municipalities, community groups, neighbours and other interested parties regarding proposed developments and other municipal law matters;

-- representing owners of retail assets in obtaining approvals under the Ontario Retail Business Holidays Act.
+- representing owners of retail assets in obtaining approvals under the Ontario Retail Business Holidays Act;

-- worked on various mixed use commercial residential developments for clients such as Wittington, Tridel and Minto, including Tridel’s development on Sherbourne Street incorporating the historically designated James Cooper Mansion and Wittington’s mixed use development at Yonge, St. Clair and Alvin Avenue; and
+- working on various mixed use commercial residential developments for clients such as Wittington, Tridel and Minto, including Tridel’s development on Sherbourne Street incorporating the historically designated James Cooper Mansion and Wittington’s mixed use development at Yonge, St. Clair and Alvin Avenue; and

 Tara was called to the Ontario bar in 2002.
 She received her BA (Hons.) in Geography, with a concentration in Geographic Information Processing, from Carleton University in 1994 .
 She completed her Master of Urban and Regional Planning concurrently with her LLB at Queen’s University in 1999 and 2000, respectively.